tanujdhiman/IBM-Watson-Chatbot/README.md

 Guys here you are seeing that there is two buttons one is create intent and another is upload csv file of intent to this assistant.
 If you have pre-intent files then upload it by clicking on **Import Intents**.

+Okay if you have not any intent just follow these steps:
+* Create Intent Button Click on that.
+* Give the name to intent (make sure it doesn't contain underscores, and other symboles i.e My-intent-name)
+* Give the decription of intent but it is optional.
+* Add the user examples like you have made a intent named Hello-messages then user examples should be like hi, hey, hello, what'sap, How are you and many more.
+* Add on these user examples as you want.

 CONTINUE......................